Rahmakh1/CrudeOilPricePrediction/README.md

 Statistical Models: AR, MA, ARMA, and ARIMA models are used to capture the time-series structure of oil price data.
 Deep Learning Models: An LSTM (Long Short-Term Memory) model is applied to leverage sequence learning for more complex patterns.
 ## Authors
-Rahma Kharrat
+-Rahma Kharrat
-Myriam El Amri
+-Myriam El Amri

 ## Data
 The crude oil price data was sourced using the yfinance library, which retrieves financial data from Yahoo Finance.
 The dataset includes: